scottjab/nix-ugreen-leds-controller/README.md

 ## Configuration

-Default config: `/etc/ugreen-leds.conf`.
-Custom path via `services.ugreen-leds.diskMonitor.configFile`.
+Configuration is managed through the NixOS module options and written to `/etc/ugreen-leds.conf`.
+The Go service reads this configuration file at startup.

-See the [original repository](https://github.com/miskcoo/ugreen_leds_controller) for details.
+See the [original repository](https://github.com/miskcoo/ugreen_leds_controller) for details on the underlying kernel module and hardware support.

 ## Requirements